 Addons

-This addon allows an app to create containers on behalf of the user.
-Note that this addons does not provide full fledged access to docker for security purposes.
-Only a limited set of operations are permitted.
+This addon provides the ability to create Docker containers on behalf of the user.
+For security, only a limited set of Docker operations are permitted.

 Exported environment variables: